3 men, 1 woman who were found dead at North Dakota business identified

 Police in North Dakota on Tuesday identified the four victims — two of them a married couple — found dead at a property management company.

-The bodies of Robert Fakler, 52, Adam Fuehrer, 42, Lois Cobb, 45, William Cobb, 50, were found Monday inside RJR Maintenance and Management in Mandan, North Dakota.
+The bodies of Robert Fakler, 52, Adam Fuehrer, 42, Lois Cobb, 45, and her husband, William Cobb, 50, were found Monday inside RJR Maintenance and Management in Mandan, North Dakota.

 Fakler was the owner and the others were company employees, authorities said.

-Mandan police chief Jason Ziegler would not reveal how the four victims were killed, but said no murder weapon has been recovered.
+Mandan police chief Jason Ziegler would not reveal how the four victims were killed, but said no murder weapon has been recovered and that first responders initially came to the scene in response to a medical call.

 "This was very specific to the victims that were involved," Ziegler told reporters.
 "There is nothing at the crime scene that would lead us to believe anyone outside the victims are in any danger."